Gathering Dreams

 2. Create a monthly budget

-Ok, so maybe it’s not really a saving hack, at least at first glance.
-It’s true, though, that you can’t save if you don’t have any idea of where your money is going.
-So, first things first, you’ve got to get a budget.
+It’s true, though, that you can’t save if you don’t know where your money is going.

 If the idea of setting up a budget sounds about as fun as finding your receipts to give to your accountant, relax.
 There are easy ways to start tracking your money!